-After a service, the service display must be reset.
-If available, select the distance before service display in the Driver Information Centre, then press and hold the button on the end of the wiper lever until the distance before service is displayed continuously.
-Trip computer $\[\]$ 73.
+Select the distance before service interval display in the trip computer.

+Press and hold the trip computer button on the end of the wiper lever until the distance before service is displayed continuously.

 Transmission display

 The mode or selected gear of the manual transmission automated is shown in the Driver Information Centre.